-So, this is a list of things I want to apologise to my mom for.
+So, this is a list of things I want to apologise to my mum for.

-I’m sorry mom, for not taking better care of my school bag, clothes, shoes, etc. I now know that they cost money and should be treated with care.
-I know that they should not literally be dragged through the mud or flung on the floor, kicked, discarded or lost.
+I’m sorry for not taking better care of my school bag, clothes, shoes, etc. I now know that they cost money, money that you worked hard for.
+And I realise that those things should be treated with care.
+I know that they should not be dragged through the mud [literally] or flung on the floor, kicked, discarded or lost.

-I’m sorry mom, for fighting ‘bedtime’.
-I now know that if I don’t go to bed on time, I will wake up grumpy and miserable the next day, and that it is the rest of the world, but mostly you who will have to put up with my bad mood which is not fair.
+I’m sorry mom, for fighting ‘bedtime’, and all the other practical things that are part of life.
+I now know that if I don’t go to bed on time, I will wake up grumpy and miserable the next day.
+When that happens, it is the rest of the world, but mostly you who will have to put up with my bad mood, which is not fair.

-I’m sorry mom, for telling you I liked that brand new outfit you spent your hard earned money on, then wearing it once and declaring it ‘ugly’ or ‘stupid’.
+I’m sorry for telling you that I liked that brand new outfit you bought me, and spent your hard-earned money on, and then only wearing it once and declaring it ‘ugly’ or ‘stupid’.
 I now know that clothes are just clothes.
 You were providing what we needed.
 I realise that by being an ungrateful brat I was literally wasting your money and disrespecting you.
+Again.

 I could go on, but I won’t.

-Needless to say the wheel has turned.
-Now that I am a mother experiencing all of these scenarios with my two girls it makes me love, respect and appreciate my mother even more than before.
+Needless to say, the wheel has turned.
+Now that I am a mother experiencing all of these scenarios as a mom of two little girls it makes me love, respect and appreciate my mother even more than before.
 Because I didn’t know.

 Love you mom. xx

 This post also appears on the Happy New Mum website for which I am a contributing author.
 You can check it out here, and while you’re there, please check out some of the other awesome inspirational and motivating posts by other moms who are trying to make a difference and be supportive of other new mums.